-- Take the stairs.
-Encourage employees to take the stairs, as opposed to the office elevator.
-It is important to remember stairs should be cleared at all times, because they could become a fire hazard.
+- Encourage employees to take the stairs, as opposed to the office elevator.
 To make the stairs more attractive, decorate the stairwell.

-- Healthy food choices for meetings and within the break room.
+- Make healthy food choices available for meetings and within the break room.

 A meaningful program should be current to keep employees interested.
 One way to do this is to have a seasonal theme or update the program every other month.
-There is a great variety of opportunities to change how your organization is run.
+There are a wide variety of opportunities to change how your organization is run.
 For example:

 - In the winter months, it is a good idea to focus on chronic diseases and general wellness.
-Reminding employees about flu vaccinations, washing hands and trying to stay active outdoors helps prevent the risk of an infection.
+Reminding employees about flu vaccinations, washing hands and trying to stay active outdoors to help prevent the risk of infection.

 - During the summer months, discuss the importance of proper hydration (with water, not soda), using sunscreen outdoors and visiting a local farmers market for fresh fruits and vegetables.

-Depending on your goals, demonstrating a financial return for a Wellness Program can be a challenge.
-The Return on Investment (ROI) is the typical financial measure and is described comparing savings to spending.
-For some employers this means the difference between medical expenses not incurred and productivity compared to the total costs of the wellness program.
-An employer can estimate the ROI of a Wellness Program by using Well Step’s ROI Calculator.
+Depending on your goals, demonstrating a financial return for a wellness program can be a challenge.
+The Return on Investment (ROI) is the typical financial measure and is described as comparing savings to spending.
+For some employers this means the difference between medical expenses not incurred and productivity compared to the total cost of the wellness program.
+An employer can estimate the ROI of a wellness program by using Well Step’s ROI Calculator.
 While many organizations have measured positive results, it is important to understand what a realistic return should be.

-One of the most visible ways to gauge a business’s success in wellness is in the lowering of health care premiums each year.
-For a small business employer, calculating this part of ROI can be hard because the employer may not be able to negotiate their health insurance premiums nor receive data from their insurer carrier.
-Thus employers need to find more creative ways in determining if their programs are successful.
+One of the most visible ways to gauge the success of a business’ wellness program is by the cost of healthcare premiums each year.
+For a small business, calculating this part of ROI can be hard because the employer may not be able to negotiate their health insurance premiums or receive data from their insurer carrier.
+Thus, employers need to find more creative ways in determining if their programs are successful.

 However, it is still possible to evaluate the success of your program.
 Ask yourself: